Singapore Street Food Guide: Where and What To Eat Under $5 USD

 Singapore Street Food

+Catering to the health-conscious, this unique hawker stall in Beauty World Centre specializes in a nourishing Spinach Soup.
 With various ingredients like wolfberries, anchovies, and eggs, this is ideal for a light yet satisfying lunch.
 Request an extra egg to be added for a protein boost in your bowl of wholesome goodness.

 20. Lian He Ben Ji Claypot